YGWhatsNew/YGWhatsNew.github.io/content/basesize.md

 draft = true
 +++

-From today, analysis using derived values (%, Index) in Profiles will appear gray instead of black if the sample falls below 100.
-Data-bars are included too, they will appear gray instead of the usual light blue when the sample falls below 100.
+From today, analysis using derived values (%, Index) in Profiles will appear grey instead of black if the sample falls below 100.
+Data-bars are included too, they will appear grey instead of the usual light blue when the sample falls below 100.

 The Z-score column will remain in color showing any statistically significant differences.